IvS-Asteroseismology/star_shine/README.md

 **Package dependencies:** The following package versions have been used in the development of this code, meaning older versions can in principle work, but this is not guaranteed.
-NumPy 1.20.3, SciPy 1.7.3, Numba 0.55.1, h5py 3.7.0, Astropy 4.3.1, Matplotlib 3.5.3, Arviz 0.11.4, corner 2.2.1, pymc3 3.11.4 (optional), theano 1.1.2 (optional), fastprogress 1.0.0 (optional), ellc 1.8.5 (optional).
+NumPy 1.20.3, SciPy 1.7.3, Numba 0.55.1, h5py 3.7.0, Astropy 4.3.1, Matplotlib 3.5.3, Arviz 0.11.4, corner 2.2.1, pymc3 3.11.4 (optional), theano 1.1.2 (optional), fastprogress 1.0.0 (optional).

 Newer versions are expected to work, and it is considered a bug if this is not the case.

 Before first use, it is recommended to run one very short time-series (for example sim_000_lc.dat included in the data folder).
 This will make sure that the just-in-time compiler can do its magic and make everything run as fast as it can.
 See the script run_first_use.py.

 ### Example use